Existence and Exponential Growth of Global Classical Solutions to the Compressible Navier-Stokes Equations with Slip Boundary Conditions in 3D Bounded Domains: Introduction

-Novoton\'y-Stra\v{s}kraba \cite{ANIS} obtained the the global existence of weak solutions for $\ga>3/2$ with Navier-slip boundary conditions in general bounded domains.
-Hoff \cite{Ho3} studied the global existence of weak solutions with the Navier-type slip boundary condition on the half space in $\r^3$ provided the initial energy is suitably small.
-However, in \cite{Ho3}, the initial density is strictly away from vacuum and the boundary of $\Omega$ is flat.
+For bounded domains, the usual Navier-type slip condition can be stated as follows: \be \la{Navi} u \cdot n = 0, \,\,(2D(u)\,n+ \vartheta u)_{\rm tan }=0 \,\,\,\text{on}\,\,\, \partial\Omega, \ee where $D(u) = (\nabla u+(\nabla u)^{\rm tr})/2$ is the shear stress, $\vartheta$ is a scalar friction function which measures the tendency of the fluid to slip on the boundary, and the symbol $v_{\rm tan }$ represents the projection of tangent plane of the vector $v$ on $\partial\Omega$.
+Indeed, introduced originally by Navier \cite{Nclm1} and later independently by Maxwell \cite{MJC}, the Navier-type slip condition \eqref{Navi}, which shows that there is a stagnant layer of fluid close to the wall allowing a fluid to slip with the slip velocity being proportional to the shear stress, is frequently used in numerical studies and analysis for various fluid mechanical problems ( see for instance \cite{Cpfc1, Itt2, se2} and their references therein).
+Especially to deserve to be mentioned, the restriction that $\vartheta$ is non negative is usual, in order to ensure the conservation of energy.
+But mathematically, we can take into account the negative values of $\vartheta$ as well.
+For compressible Navier-Stokes equations \eqref{a1} with Navier-type slip boundary condition \eqref{Navi}, Novoton\'y-Stra\v{s}kraba \cite{ANIS} obtained the the global existence of weak solutions for $\ga>3/2$ and $\vartheta=0$ in a non axis-symmetric domain when $\mu>0$ and $2\mu + 3 \lambda> 0$.
+Hoff \cite{Ho3} studied the global existence of weak solutions on the half space in $\r^3$ provided the initial energy is suitably small.
+However, the boundary of $\Omega$ in \cite{Ho3} is flat.
 Therefore, it remains completely open even for the existence of global weak solutions for any $\ga\in (1,3/2]$ in general bounded domains.
 Hence, it is interesting to study the global existence of weak and classical solutions to the initial-boundary-value problem \eqref{a1}--\eqref{ch1} with any $\ga>1$ for general bounded smooth domains $\Omega $ with density containing vacuum initially.

 Before stating the main results, we explain the notations and conventions used throughout this paper.
 We first give the definition of simply connected domains.

 \begin{definition} Let $\Omega$ be a domain in $\r^3$.
 If the first Betti number of $\Omega$ vanishes, namely, any simple closed curve in $\Omega$ can be contracted to a point, we say that $\Omega$ is simply connected.
 If the second Betti number of $\Omega$ is zero, we say that $\Omega$ has no holes. \end{definition}